devonfw-forge/devon4flutter-non-bloc-arch/110-Under-the-Hood.md

 Flutters approach is to move the entire rendering process into the app.
 The rendering runs through Flutters own engine and uses flutters own widgets.
 It only needs a canvas to display the rendered frames on and system events/input it can then forward to your app.
 The framework also provides a way to access services and sensors through platform independent interfaces.
 This way the _bridging_ between the app and the native environment is kept to a minimum which removes that bottleneck (Google LLC 2019; Leler 2017; Stoll 2018).

-You might think that keeping an entire rendering engine inside your app would lead to huge APKs, but as of 2019 the compressed framework is only 4.3MB ([Flutter FAQ (Flutter Dev Team 2019a)](https://flutter.dev/docs/resources/faq)).
+You might think that keeping an entire rendering engine inside your app would lead to huge APKs, but as of 2019 the compressed framework is only 4.3MB [(Flutter Dev Team 2019a)](https://flutter.dev/docs/resources/faq).

 ![Flutter Framework Architecture](https://github.com/Fasust/flutter-guide/wiki//.images/flutter-architecture.png)